If you want to grow your blog traffic, you need to improve your Pinterest strategy.

-The best way to find Pinterest keywords is to think of all the ways you would search for topic yourself and use those words: for example, if you have a baby handprint craft pin, you might try and use keepsake, DIY, gift and baby memento as keywords.
+The best way to find Pinterest keywords is to search for the topic yourself and use those words that come up.
+For example, if you have a baby handprint craft pin, you might try and use keepsake, DIY, gift and baby memento as keywords.

 If you want to create a professional looking Pinterest profile, you need to have “rich” pins.
 Rich pins are the ones you see that have the website in bold black letters under the image.
 They direct the reader directly to your site.
 Rich pins are very easy to set up once you know how.

 Once you have enabled them, all your new pins will become rich pins.
 The best tutorial out there for creating rich pins is this one.